SwiftGen/SwiftGen/Documentation/SwiftGenKit Contexts/CoreData.md

  - `isOptional`: `Bool` - Whether the property is optional or not.
  - `isTransient`: `Bool` - Whether the property is transient or not.
  - `propertyType`: `String` - Property type, will be "attribute"
+ - `shouldGenerateCode`: `Bool` - Whether the template should generate code or not (Xcode will take care of it)
  - `type`: `String` - Type of the attribute (Transformable, Binary, Boolean, ...)
  - `typeName`: `String` - Actual attribute type, based on the values for `type`, `usesScalarValueType` and `customClassName`